-- T q69 supports teachers in implementing what they have learned in professional development. - T q70 carefully tracks student academic progress. - T q71 knows what's going on in my classroom. - T q72 provides teachers with formative feedback to improve practice. - T q73 provides teachers with the support to implement formative feedback. - T q75 supports teachers in modifying instructional activities and materials to meet the developmental needs and learning interests of all my students.
+- T q63 supports teachers in implementing what they have learned in professional development. - T q64 carefully tracks student academic progress. - T q65 knows what's going on in my classes. - T q66 provides teachers with formative feedback to improve practice. - T q67 participates in instructional planning with teams of teachers.